philfog/Documents-guld/legal/contract/template/SALES-COMMISSION-AGREEMENT.md

 Party B shall be bound to sell GULD tokens under the same contractual terms as defined in the [`INTERNATIONAL_SALE_GOODS_U1000.md` contract](https://github.com/guldcoin/Documents-guld/blob/guld/legal/contract/template/INTERNATIONAL_SALE_GOODS_U1000.md).

-##### 6.2.
-NY State Disclaimer

-The parties agree to be bound by the terms defined in the [`USA_NY_GULD_DISCLAIMER.md` clause](https://github.com/guldcoin/Documents-guld/blob/guld/legal/contract/clauses/USA/NY/USA_NY_GULD_DISCLAIMER.md).

 ### **7. ARBITRATION**

 ##### 7.1.

-All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of the guld group and agree to abide by the terms of the award, under the New York Convention on Enforceability.
+All disputes of or related to the formation, performance, or execution of this contract, if not resolved by the parties, shall be submitted to the sole jurisdiction of the ________ ARBITRATOR and agree to abide by the terms of the award, under the New York Convention on Enforceability.

 ### 8. SIGNATURE